fedfedmedved/quanttop-thesis/chapter1_1 background and motivation.md

 Under the aspect of visualization representing these manifolds as correct as possible is an important trait.

-Multiple dimensionality reduction algorithms with different approaches and varying qualities exist.
-Overall t-SNE [@tsne] can be seen as the current state of the art algorithm.
+Multiple dimensionality reduction algorithms with different approaches and varying qualities exist. t-SNE [@tsne] is the current state of the art algorithm.
 This can for example be seen in the big variety of existing implementations in a multitude of languages, some of which are listed on the creator van der Maaten's website[^website_vandermaaten].

 t-SNE provides very good graphical results, which is the reason for its widespread adoption for visualizations in respective fields.